 People, however, will see the skilled trades integrate with technology to do their job better.
-In the long-run, using more technology can help create more jobs in these trades, as people are needed to help interpret data and create automation tasks.
+In the long run, using more technology can help create more jobs in these trades, as people are needed to help interpret data and create automation tasks.

 How Can Technology Help Skilled Trades?

-Certain software can help those in the skilled trades increase organization, efficiency, and productivity by offering various solutions that can help business owners determine the best way to run their business.
+Certain software can help those in the skilled trades increase organization, efficiency, and productivity by offering various solutions that can help business owners determine the best way to run their businesses.
 These technologies include:

 - Big data;